WSWCWaterDataExchange/WaDE2.0Apps/AG Demo/README.md

 # WaDE2.0 Aggreated Budget Demo App
 ![#f03c15](https://placehold.co/15x15/f03c15/f03c15.png) 'DISCLAIMER: These tool are under construction, will likely change over time, not for public use, and has not yet been fully approved by our member states.'

-This folder holds the files used to create the Aggreated Budget Demo App used for viewing data and guiding the design process of WaDE and WestDAAT.
+This folder holds the files used to create the **Aggreated Budget Demo App** used for viewing data and guiding the design process of WaDE and WestDAAT.

 Link to Demo app hosted on shiny.io: https://waterdataexchangewswc.shinyapps.io/AggregatedBudgetWaterUseDemo/

-# Missing Data
+## Missing Data
+Below is a list of data that we were unable to fit onto the demo app.

 The following CA custom areas do not have any provdied timeseries information.
 Name | Native ID
 ---- | ----
 South Bay Peninsula | DAU04338